Jeff5xdata/thepainhouse/README.md

 ---

-**The Pain House** - Transform your strength training journey with comprehensive workout tracking and progress monitoring.
+**The Pain House** - Transform your strength training journey with comprehensive workout tracking, progress monitoring, and trainer-client management.